 To file a complaint with the University's accrediting body, Middle State Commission on Higher Education (MSCHE), please review the information they provide about complaints including the complaint policy.

 In addition, out-of-state students may opt to file complaints with their home state agencies.
-A list of those agencies is available HERE.
 While Wilkes University periodically reviews this list, information may change without our knowledge.